webmarketingroi/optimizely-x-node/readme.md

 // Do something with the client.

-// Get the first page of projects, 25 projects per page oc.getProjects({page: 1, per_page:25}).then(function(data){
+// For example, get the first page of projects, 25 projects per page oc.getProjects({page: 1, per_page:25}).then(function(data){
     // Extract projects from the result.
     // The result (the data variable) is an object containing the following fields: